MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 Parameter: `expiration_timeout_minutes`.
 Current range from 1 to 181440 minutes, default was 5 minutes.
 After release, the range will be from 1 to 5 minutes.

 ### 1.2 Agreement deletion validations
 No one likes when agreement gets canceled, right?
 We do not like it either.
 The Subscriptions API offers you the option to prevent the customer from canceling an agreement for up to 24 hours from the time it's signed.
 From the moment we transition to One Platform, this feature will be unavailable.
-It was not much used and it didn't often prevent a customer from canceling the agreement.

 :star: **Recommendation:** We will help you to provide the best payment experience and keep the customer happy so that canceling an agreement will not come into his mind.